Quantcast

 ~ You Will Never Change ~

 You're here to master the art of thinking, while perhaps seeing some references to the science behind it.
 In short, while some of you may know the psychology of thinking, I am here to help you philosophize it.
-This is why I consider myself a perceptions extraordinaire, and nothing more.
+This is why I consider myself a “perceptions extraordinaire”, and not a psychologist (That, and I don’t have a license in psychology).

 To find true fulfillment and joy in life is to find the smaller WHOs that match with WHO you really are, in reality.
-In such, understanding that WHO you are is a question right now, without an answer, will transform your time into a much more liberating, happy place because it'll allow for more fluidity.
+In such, understanding that WHO you are is a question right now, without an answer, will transform your time into a much more liberating, happy experience, because it'll allow for more fluidity.
 If you think of your present as a scavenger hunt for the proper Whats, and the WHOs behind them, life'll turn out a lot more fun for you, and progress may become an everyday occurrence.
-That;s what this chapter is here for, to help you better understand the rules of this hunting game.
-It’s a mix and match of riddles to guide your hunt, and YOU’RE THE MAIN RIDDLE.

 I like to think of it like this: